Ibn Battuta: Indian subcontinent

 Ibn Battuta was given charge of the embassy but en route to the coast at the start of the journey to China, he and his large retinue were attacked by a group of bandits.
 Separated from his companions, he was robbed, kidnapped, and nearly lost his life.
 Despite this setback, within ten days he had caught up with his group and continued on to Khambhat in the Indian state of Gujarat.
 From there, they sailed to Calicut (now known as Kozhikode), where Portuguese explorer Vasco da Gama would land two centuries later.
 While in Calicut, Battuta was the guest of the ruling Zamorin.
 While Ibn Battuta visited a mosque on shore, a storm arose and one of the ships of his expedition sank.
 The other ship then sailed without him only to be seized by a local Sumatran king a few months later.

-Afraid to return to Delhi and be seen as a failure, he stayed for a time in southern India under the protection of Jamal-ud-Din, ruler of the small but powerful Nawayath sultanate on the banks of the Sharavathi river next to the Arabian Sea.
-This area is today known as Hosapattana and lies in the Honavar administrative district of Uttara Kannada.
+Afraid to return to Delhi and be seen as a failure, he stayed for a time in southern India under the protection of Jamal-ud-Din, ruler of the small but powerful Nawayath Sultanate on the banks of the Sharavathi river next to the Arabian Sea.
+This area is today known as Hosapattana and lies in the Honnavar Taluk of Uttara Kannada.
 Following the overthrow of the sultanate, Ibn Battuta had no choice but to leave India.
 Although determined to continue his journey to China, he first took a detour to visit the Maldive Islands where he worked as a judge.

 He spent nine months on the islands, much longer than he had intended.
 When he arrived at the capital, Malé, Ibn Battuta did not plan to stay.
 However, the leaders of the formerly Buddhist nation that had recently converted to Islam were looking for a chief judge, someone who knew Arabic and the Qur'an.
 To convince him to stay they gave him pearls, gold jewellery, and slaves, while at the same time making it impossible for him to leave by ship.
 Compelled into staying, he became a chief judge and married into the royal family of Omar I.